staryi441/PyLiMan/README.md

 An application for managing all Python libraries.
-Libraries are taken from the site PYPI
+Libraries are taken from the site PYPI.